 - Sales consulting

-After you’ve built a reputation for being good at what you do, your client list will grow, eventually to the point that you can’t handle the workload alone.
+After you’ve built a reputation for being good at what you do, your client list will grow.
+Eventually, you’ll get to the point that you can’t handle the workload alone.

 This is when you can start growing a team.
-You could train others to take some clients.
-You can also outsource work that doesn’t need to be done by you, which allows you to focus your energy on more valuable tasks.
+You could train others to take some clients or outsource work that doesn’t need to be done by you, which allows you to focus your energy on more valuable tasks.

-Growing a team is one way to grow your business, but you can also work towards entrepreneurial status by offering things like:
+Growing a team is one way to grow your business, but you can also work towards entrepreneurial status by offering things such as:

-- Creating courses.
-If you have a good system in place that you’ve used to grow your own business, you can develop a course that teaches other freelancers how to do the same.
+- Creating courses: If you have a good system in place that you’ve used to grow your own business, you can develop a course teaching other freelancers how to do the same.

-- Start related side businesses.
-This can be hard to imagine when you’re starting, but there are lots of business options that can grow out of your core business.
+- Start related side businesses: This can be hard to imagine when you’re starting, but there are business options that can grow out of your core business.
 Starting something connected to what you’re currently doing will help you diversify your income.

 Our very own Mike Yanda basically did all of those things with his digital marketing agency.
 You’ll read more about this in just a second, but he started running Facebook ads on his own, grew his team, created a course, and eventually started this site.